 I never contemplated Hitler’s inner circle, which is odd now that I think of it.
 I mean there’s always an inner circle.
 A monster does not get there on his own.

-And Prisoner of Night and Fog makes you want to read up on the real players: Eva Braun, Geli Raubal, Dr. Edmund Forster and so forth.
+And Prisoner of Night and Fog makes you want to read up on the real players: Eva Braun, Geli Raubal, Dr. Edmund Forster.

 The character that stands out to me still is Geli Raubal.
-She was Hitler’s half-niece and great love allegedly?! *eyes widen*
+She was Hitler’s half-niece and great love, allegedly?!

 Geli is really one of the accidental stars of this story.
 The details of her personality, her take on Hitler’s possessiveness, and even her room and hat shopping were interesting to me… I’m curious about this golden girl who cared for (and possibly loved?) one of the most infamous psychopaths in history.
 Did she kill herself?
 Or was she murdered?